dachcom-digital/pimcore-formbuilder/README.md

 # Pimcore Formbuilder

-**Attention!** This plugin is under heavy development!

-This is an adaption from the [Zendformbuilder] (https://github.com/brainsbucket/Zendformbuilder) Plugin.
+This Plugin is based on the [Zendformbuilder] (https://github.com/brainsbucket/Zendformbuilder) Plugin.
-It's totally rewritten and requires Pimcore 4.0.
+It's totally rewritten, offers a lot of new features and requires Pimcore 4.0.

 Just download and install it into your plugin folder.

-# Requirements
+## Requirements
 * Pimcore 4.0

-# Features
+## Features
 * Build Forms in Backend easily. :)
+* Place Forms everywhere you want with the form area
+* Server validation
+* Activate ajax mode to each form
+* Define mail templates